Skip to main content

 In men, testosterone is a primary architect of cardiovascular wellness.
 It contributes to the maintenance of lean muscle mass, which supports a healthy metabolic rate.
 It also influences the production of red blood cells and has a direct effect on the relaxation of blood vessels, a process known as vasodilation, which helps maintain healthy blood pressure.
 When testosterone levels are within an optimal physiological range, the hormone exerts a protective influence.

-In women, estrogen is a powerful guardian of the prior to menopause.
+In women, estrogen is a powerful guardian of the cardiovascular system prior to menopause.
 It supports the flexibility of blood vessels, allowing them to accommodate changes in blood flow.
 Estrogen also has a favorable impact on the lipid profile, helping to manage levels of LDL (low-density lipoprotein) and HDL (high-density lipoprotein) cholesterol.
 The decline of estrogen during the perimenopausal and postmenopausal transitions is directly linked to changes in cardiovascular risk.

 Progesterone, another key female hormone, also participates in this protective alliance.
 It can influence fluid balance and has been shown to support the function of the endothelium, the delicate inner lining of your blood vessels.
 The coordinated action of these hormones is a finely tuned process, and a disruption in their levels is what leads to the symptoms you may be experiencing.